Luisa Stefani: 2021: Olympic doubles bronze, No. 9, injury

 Following the Olympics, seeded fifth, Stefani won her first WTA 1000, partnering Dabrowski, at the Canadian Open avenging their loss in the Silicon Valley Classic final to Darija Jurak and Andreja Klepač.
 The following week, they followed this successful run by another, reaching the WTA 1000 final at the Cincinnati Open by defeating current Olympic champions, second seeded pair of Krejciková and Siniaková.
 They lost the final to Sam Stosur and Zhang Shuai.

 The US Open had Stefani reaching her first major semifinal and fifth straight in 2021, partnering with Gabriela Dabrowski, only to injure her knee in the decisive game against Coco Gauff and Caty McNally and withdraw.
 Stefani had to sit out the rest of the season following surgery to mend the anterior cruciate ligament injury.
 Still in November, she rose to No. 9 of the doubles rankings.
 The only other Brazilian woman to rank so high was Maria Bueno before the Open era.

+During her rehabilitation, Stefani met Guilherme Pachane, a former Brazilian college tennis player who was transitioning to the professional tour.
+He would later become her boyfriend and eventually take on the role of her head coach, first working alongside Leo Azevedo and later assuming the position on his own.

-2022: Back to WTA Tour, second WTA 1000 title, return to top 50
+2022: Guadalajara doubles title, doubles top 50

 After nearly a year of recovering from her knee injury, Stefani announced her return to play at the Pan Pacific Open in Tokyo in September, partnered with Ena Shibahara.
 Before that, she visited the US Open to train among the WTA's best players.
 During the major event, she arranged with Dabrowski for both to play the Chennai Open the week before Tokyo.
 Stefani returned to the courts winning the WTA 250 title in Chennai along with Dabrowski.

-Ranked No. 217 at the WTA 1000 in Guadajalara, playing with Storm Sanders, she reached an unprecedented Brazilian final at the WTA 1000 level with Beatriz Haddad Maia.
+Ranked No. 217 at the WTA 1000 in Guadalajara, playing with Storm Sanders, she reached an unprecedented Brazilian final at the WTA 1000 level with Beatriz Haddad Maia.
 Stefani and Sanders won the title in a highly contested match in the tie-breaker.
 As a result, she returned to the top 100 moving more than 160 positions up to a year-end ranking of No. 55.

 Partnering Ingrid Martins, Stefani won the doubles title at the WTA 125 Montevideo Open, defeating Quinn Gleason and Elixane Lechemia in the final.
 She closed the season at No. 48.